lee-shun/dji_osdk_ros_cv4/ReadMe.md

 # DJI Onboard SDK ROS 4.1.0

+## Shun Lee's Modify

+- add launch file
+- add the support of the stereo vision with opencv 4

 ## Latest Update

 OSDK-ROS 4.1.0 was released on 20 January 2021.You need to read newest update below to get update information.
 Please see the [release notes](https://developer.dji.com/onboard-sdk/downloads/) and [ROS sample setup](https://developer.dji.com/cn/onboard-sdk/documentation/development-workflow/environment-setup.html#linux-with-ros) for more information.And We will update [ROS Wiki](http://wiki.ros.org/dji_sdk/) later.